-Other options for bareboat charters in Australia that I haven’t checked out: Pittwater and the Hawkesbury River, Melbourne (Port Phillip Bay), the Gold Coast’s Broadwater, Lake Macquarie, Lady Musgrave.
+Other options for bareboat charters in Australia that I haven’t checked out: Pittwater and the Hawkesbury River (New South Wales), Melbourne (Port Phillip Bay), the Gold Coast’s Broadwater, Lake Macquarie, and Lady Musgrave.

-Keep in mind that with a bareboat charter in Australia, you are restricted to smooth waters and you cannot go offshore, so you’ll need to choose a destination close to the mainland.
+Keep in mind that with a bareboat charter in Australia, you are restricted to smooth waters, and you cannot go offshore.
+You will need to choose a destination close to the mainland.

-3. How to find a charter boat in Australia
+How to find a bareboat charter in Australia

 Google Search is always a good start.
-If you’re looking to sail a popular destination like the Whitsundays or Sydney Harbour, you’ll get relevant results straight away with the keywords “bareboat + destination”.
+If you are looking to sail around popular destinations like the Whitsundays or Sydney Harbour, you will get relevant results straight away with the keywords “bareboat + destination”.

 Fraser Escapes also has a boat available to sail all the way to Lady Musgrave from Hervey Bay.
 We haven’t done that expedition (yet!).

-AnyBoat are in contact with many boat owners who rent their vessels.
+AnyBoat is in contact with many boat owners who rent their vessels.
 You can send an inquiry to [email protected] for more information.
-I have not used their service yet but their team has always been helpful by email.
+I have not used their service yet, but their team has always been helpful by email.

-4. Budget to hire a sailing boat in Australia
+Budget to hire a boat for your sailing holidays in Australia

 Renting your own boat is not cheap, but it’s not an untouchable dream.
 It mostly depends on the size of the vessel and its age.
-Some boats are very luxurious and expensive, but some others won’t cost more than a room with ocean view in a resort.
-I did some comparisons in my articles about sailing the Whitsundays and sailing Fraser Island.
+Some ships are very luxurious and expensive, but some others won’t cost more than a room with ocean views in a resort.
+I made some comparisons in my articles about sailing the Whitsundays and sailing K’gari (Fraser Island).

-When you look at prices, don’t forget you’ll have to add the petrol on top of that, it’s often not included.
+When you look at prices, don’t forget you will have to add the petrol on top of that, it’s often not included.

 But if you have to hire the skipper with the boat, that’s another adventure (that I can’t afford to try!).

-Have you chartered a boat in Australia?
+Did you organise sailing holidays in Australia?
 Share your experience in the comments below!

 Where can you sail a bareboat charter in Australia?

 This list is non-exhaustive.
-It just includes the destinations I’ve identified during my research.
-If you’re aware of another destination where you can hire a sailing boat in Australia, please let me know.
-I’d love to add it to that list – and even test it myself!
+It just includes the destinations I have identified during my research.
+If you’re aware of another destination where you can sail a bareboat charter in Australia, please let me know.
+I would love to add it to that list – and even test it myself!